claudiomenghi/PsAlM/readme.md

 PsAlM is a Pattern bAsed MIssion Specifier implemented as a Java 1.8 application.
 It allows to create complex missions based on a set of Movement specification patterns.
 PsAlM can also send the created mission to a given planner that computes and executes it.
 It is fully integrated within the Co4robot project [http://www.co4robots.eu/](http://www.co4robots.eu/)

-Psalm can be download at [https://github.com/claudiomenghi/PsAlM/releases](https://github.com/claudiomenghi/PsAlM/releases)
+PsAlM can be download at [https://github.com/claudiomenghi/PsAlM/releases](https://github.com/claudiomenghi/PsAlM/releases)

 You can consult the full list of patterns and have additional information in [http://roboticpatterns.com](http://roboticpatterns.com)